Your Name Is the New Brand: Why South African Executives Can’t Stay Anonymous Anymore

 A personal brand is not a side project; it’s an asset that compounds with every insight shared, every connection made, and every story told.

-When people trust your name, your company benefits When people recognise your leadership voice, opportunities follow.
+When people trust your name , your company benefits When people recognise your leadership voice , opportunities follow.

+So if you’ve been meaning to “find time” to build your presence, consider this: Every day you stay invisible, someone else becomes the voice of transformation in your space.
 The leaders defining South Africa’s next decade aren’t just running companies.
 They’re running conversations, and their names are becoming brands that inspire trust far beyond their titles.